VirgilSecurity/virgil-ratchet-x/README.md

     // Send ticket to receiver
 }
 ```
-- Now, use your application's business logic to share this encrypted ticket with the group chat participants.
+- Next, use your application's business logic to share the encrypted ticket with the group chat participants.

 ### Join the Group Chat
 Now, when we have the group chat created, other participants can join this chat using the group chat ticket.